ccomings/bandcmp/README.md

 ![Wireframe][wireframe]

 ## Architecture and Technologies
 This project will be implemented with JavaScript and jQuery for the overall structure and logic.
 The music setup and effects will be handled by the [web audio API][web_audio_api].
-Rendering and DOM manipulation will be handled HTML5.
+Rendering and DOM manipulation will be handled HTML/CSS. `board.js` will be responsible for holding all of the buttons's and selectors's logic `toggle on/off`.

 ## Timeline
-Day 1: Understand the web audio API.
+Day 1: Understand the web audio API/ tone.js.
 Setup webpack.config.js and package.json.
 Setup all files and entry file.

-Day 2: Finish learning web audio API.
+Day 2: Finish learning web audio API/ tone.js.
 Build out sound board.
-Implement sounds via files or html audio.
+Find audio file samples.
+Implement playback sounds via files or html audio.
+Design toggles and selector knobs.

-Day 3: Design knobs to control instrument selector and volume and tempo.
-Work on all button functionality.
+Day 3: Complete design knobs to control instrument selector and volume and tempo.
+Finish all button functionality.

-Day 4: Finish all styling.
+Day 4: Complete all styling.
+Work on and finish recording feature.

 ## Bonus Features